 Dr. Windsor specializes in Baptist history and polity, Reformation history, and twentieth-century American fundamentalism.
 As director of library services, he oversees the growing theological research library located on the VBTS campus.
 Dr. Windsor served as a commissioner with the Transnational Association of Christian Colleges and Schools from 2010–2013.
 In addition, he is an active participant in the annual Bible Faculty Leadership Summit and teaches an adult Bible study class at Colonial Baptist Church.

-“Solus Christus: Is There Another Savior?” in Missions in a New Millennium: Change and Challenges in World Missions, edited by W. Edward Glenny and William H. Smallman, 157–72.
+2000.
+“Solus Christus: Is There Another Savior?”
+In Missions in a New Millennium: Change and Challenges in World Missions, edited by W. Edward Glenny and William H. Smallman, 157–72.
 Grand Rapids: Kregel.

+1985.
 “The Christology of Acts 2:22–36.”
-ThM thesis, Central Baptist Theological Seminary of Minnesota,
+ThM thesis, Central Baptist Theological Seminary of Minnesota.

+1975.
 “Jesus of Nazareth: The Supreme Prophet of God.”
-Central Bible Quarterly 18 (Spring 1975): 18–23.
+Central Bible Quarterly 18, no. 1 (Spring): 18–23.